openkraken/website/docs/guide/development/react.en-US.md

 );
 ```

-Since Kraken does not support Script tags, you need to configure webpack so that the bundle is included in a package.
+Since the Kraken entry is a JavaScript file, you need to configure webpack so that the bundle is included in a package.

 In addition, it should be noted that currently Kraken only supports inline styles, so we recommend using the following methods to write `CSS styles`.